delebash/Documentation_For_My_Unreal_Projects/docs/ges/main.md

    ![](../_images/Screenshots/Screenshot%202024-02-02%20174826.png)

-   **Oceanology Preset Setup** -- (This is an experimental feature of Oceanology and currently is buggy.)
+   **Oceanology Preset Transition Setup** -- (This is an experimental feature of Oceanology and currently is buggy.)

    This needs to be added to an event graph.
 I am using my example level blueprint for testing.